chenxin-yan/footnote.nvim/README.md

 # 🏷️ Footnote.nvim

 > [!WARNING]
 > This plugin is still under active development.
-Some features are not fully implemented, and issues are expected.
+Some features aren't fully implemented yet.
+If you experienced unexpected errors, please open an issue.

-A neovim plugin that makes working with markdown footnote easier
+A lightweight Neovim plugin that makes working with markdown footnote easier

 ## ✨ Features

 - Create sequential footnotes
-- Organize footnotes based on occurenc
+- Organize footnotes based on occurrence
 - cleanup orphan footnotes
 - Goto next/prev footnote
 - Move between footnote references and its content